If you're in a hurry and need some today, here's a simple recipe that will get'er done.

 Vanilla powder has a very rich, warm, spicy flavor to it.
 It will be a dark brown, much like ground cinnamon.
 You'll find it adds marvelous flavor to dishes like macaroons or angel food cake, where adding additional liquids can easily distress the recipe outcome!

-Vanilla powder is perfect for homemade dry mixes, particularly if you're giving them as gifts, particularly if the
+Vanilla powder is perfect for homemade dry mixes, particularly if you're giving them as gifts, particularly if the recipient isn't a "baker" and is also perfect for those who prefer not to consume alcohol.

 © Can Stock Photo Inc. / yekophotostudio